Bruce Boudreau: Minor leagues

 After his playing days were over, Boudreau began a highly successful coaching career.
 In the minor leagues, Boudreau has coached the Muskegon Fury, Fort Wayne Komets, Mississippi Sea Wolves, Lowell Lock Monsters, Manchester Monarchs, and Hershey Bears.

-Under Boudreau's leadership, the Bears won the 2006 AHL Calder Cup championship.
-The Bears made it all the way back to the Calder Cup finals under Coach Boudreau again in 2007, ultimately falling to the Hamilton Bulldogs.
+Under Boudreau's leadership, the Bears won the Calder Cup championship in 2005–06.
+The Bears made it all the way back to the Calder Cup finals under Boudreau again in 2007, ultimately falling to the Hamilton Bulldogs.

-Previously, Boudreau coached the Mississippi Sea Wolves to the ECHL Championship in 1999, and also led the Fort Wayne Komets to the IHL Finals in 1994.
-Boudreau was awarded the Commissioner's Trophy (IHL) as coach of the 1993–94 Komets.
+Previously, Boudreau coached the Mississippi Sea Wolves to the Kelly Cup championship in 1998–99, and also led the Fort Wayne Komets to the Turner Cup Final in 1993–94.
+Boudreau was awarded the Commissioner's Trophy as coach of the 1993–94 Komets.